marcellomaugeri/euler-swap/script/README.md

 After filling the `.env` file, make sure to run: `source .env` in your terminal.

 ## Deploy new pool
 - Fill the `DeployPool_input.json` file with the needed inputs.
-The provided example creates the pool on mainnet
-- In pool deployment, the `eulerAccount` address is the deployer address, so we derive the address from the attached private key in the `.env` file.
+- The `eulerAccount` will be derived from the private key provided in `.env`.
+The account's position on Euler should be already set up.
 - Run `forge script ./script/DeployPool.s.sol --rpc-url network_name --broadcast --slow`, replacing `network_name` to match `_RPC_URL` environment variable (e.g. if running through `MAINNET_RPC_URL` replace `network_name` with `mainnet`)
 - The deployed pool address will be recorded in `./scripts/json/DeployPool_output.json` file